-- Effective communication between all parties involved in process.
+- Effective communication between all parties involved in the process.

-- Players that can be comfortable playing an array of different positions
+- Players can be comfortable playing an array of different positions.

-There would appear to be consensus that if parents were provided with information that would enable them to better understand the implications of their own behavior and beliefs, they would be more likely to moderate their actions to help create a more positive sporting environment for their children (Gould et al., 2006; Kidman et al., 1999; Stein et al., 1999).
-Its imperative that coaches and parents understand all that is happening surrounding the child’s and team(s) development.
-I sincerely encourage every coach to embrace a two-way communication, as previously mentioned to develop an effective collaboration between all.
+There would appear to be a consensus that if parents were provided with information that would enable them to better understand the implications of their own behaviour and beliefs, they would be more likely to moderate their actions to help create a more positive sporting environment for their children (Gould et al., 2006; Kidman et al., 1999; Stein et al., 1999).
+It’s imperative that coaches and parents understand all that is happening to surround the child’s and team’s development.
+I sincerely encourage every coach to embrace two-way communication, as previously mentioned to develop an effective collaboration between all.
 “Gould (1982), stresses how important it is for the coach to educate parents and maintain open communication.”
 This is an important component that needs further discussion – will be posted soon.

 Expectation of Parents

 “The primary role of the parent in youth sports is to provide emotional, financial and provisionary support for their children” (Rowley, 1986).

 - Respect Coaches and Officials